-Based on the collected data and the detrend modeling effort, the team found the RLG lifetime remains static and does not degrade if the unit is powered off for long periods (e.g., months).
-Additionally, it is critically important for spacecraft mission operators to monitor and detrend the LIM telemetry from each of the three RLGs in a given operating MIMU device to assess the LIM telemetry over time.
-But it does not yet appear possible to precisely predict when the LIM EOL inflection point will occur as a function of MIMU operating hours.

-as a function of MIMU operating hours. of Slosh Stability Margin Reductions for Human-Rated Launch Vehicles.4 Propellant slosh dynamics pose a stability concern An important finding is that several missions examined in this study have developed and operationally implemented for human-rated launch vehicles during ascent.
+Based on the collected data and the detrend modeling effort, the team found the RLG lifetime remains static and does not The first focused on Launch Vehicle Flight Control Stability Margin Reduction Considerations outlining industry standard degrade if the unit is powered off for long periods (e.g., months).
+Additionally, it is critically important for spacecraft mission stability margin best practices.
+It also provided recommendaoperators to monitor and detrend the LIM telemetry from each tions for the treatment of deviations from these standard launch of the three RLGs in a given operating MIMU device to assess vehicle stability margins due to vehicle flexibility, slosh dynamthe LIM telemetry over time.
+But it does not yet appear possible ics, aerodynamics, and other undesired dynamics or coupling. to precisely predict when the LIM EOL inflection point will occur as a function of MIMU operating hours.
+The second bulletin captured best practices for the Treatment of Slosh Stability Margin Reductions for Human-Rated Launch Vehicles.
+Propellant slosh dynamics pose a stability concern An important finding is that several missions examined in this study have developed and operationally implemented for human-rated launch vehicles during ascent.
 The bulletin the use of an all-stellar (i.e., gyroless) or stellar-only attitude provides historical perspectives on the treatment of launch vedetermination algorithm/flight software update to preserve hicle slosh dynamics along with some newly developed rules MIMU (or any other IMU) operating life for essential attitude of thumb and observations concerning the utility of flight data. control and navigation operations.
 In conclusion, this large Furthermore, it outlines several methods for analyzing and MIMU flight data set and modeling performed by the team can dispositioning slosh instability risks that should be considered serve as a valuable resource for NASA to build upon for future when launch vehicle flight control linear stability margins are examinations of MIMU performance by GNC engineers. lower than typically accepted for human-rated systems.